aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 {{% alert color="primary" %}}[Generate USPS Planet and](https://products.aspose.app/barcode/generate/planet) [USPS Postnet Barcodes online](https://products.aspose.app/barcode/generate/postnet).
 You can check the quality of ***Aspose.BarCode*** generation for postal barcodes and view the results online.{{% /alert %}}

 ## **Overview**
-Postal symbologies have been introduced to address some problems of 1D barcode types to facilitate postal operations.
-Such barcode types suggest encoding input information through alterating the height of bars and not the width of bars and spaces as in 1D standards.
+Postal barcode types have been introduced to address some problems of 1D barcode types to facilitate postal operations.
+Such barcode types suggest encoding input information by altering the height of bars and not the width of bars and spaces as in 1D standards.
 Postal barcode standards usually ignore horizontal parameters to mitigate the risk of false-positive barcode detection.

-Many countries use their own symbologies in postal services.
+Many countries use their own barcode specifications for postal services.
 Generally, such barcode types are similar to each other in terms of design with some minor distinctions.
-Postal barcode standards can be classified in two main groups: two-state symbologies that can encode only numerical characters and four-state ones that allow encoding both numerical digits and uppercase English characters.
+Postal barcode standards can be classified into two main groups: two-state ones that can encode only numerical characters and four-state ones that allow encoding both numerical digits and uppercase English characters.

 ***Aspose.BarCode for Java*** can be used to create and read various two- and four-state postal standards, i.e. *RM4SCC*, *Postnet*, *Planet*, *Dutch KIX*, *Australia Post*, *OneCode*, and *Mailmark*.
 Further, this article describes how to work with postal symbologies using the *Aspose.BarCode* library functional.